Wandalen/wTools/module/move/unilang/readme.md

 ## Value Proposition

-unilang processes command definitions at compile-time, generating Perfect Hash Function (PHF) maps that provide **O(1) command lookups with zero runtime overhead**.
+unilang processes command definitions at compile-time, generating optimized static command maps (using Perfect Hash Functions internally) that provide **O(1) command lookups with zero runtime overhead and zero additional dependencies for downstream crates**.
 This approach delivers:

 - **10-50x faster command resolution** compared to runtime HashMap lookups
 - **Compile-time validation** of all command definitions and arguments